forrest-orr/DoubleStar/README.md

 Overview

-The Darkhotel APT group (believed to originate from South Korea) launched a campaign againt Chinee and Japanese business executives and government officials through a combination of spear phishing and hacking of luxury hotel networks in early 2020, taking advantage of Microsoft's decision to discontinue support for Windows 7.
+The Darkhotel APT group (believed to originate from South Korea) launched a campaign againt Chinese and Japanese business executives and government officials through a combination of spear phishing and hacking of luxury hotel networks in early 2020.
 The exploits they used (CVE-2020-0674 and CVE-2019-17026, together dubbed "Double Star") were slight 0day variations of old/existing exploits from
 2019: specifically UAF bugs in the legacy JavaScript engine (jscript.dll) and aliasing bugs in the Firefox IonMonkey engine.